cesarhuret/CoB/README.md

     - Array of addresses that filled the order
 - fills
     - Mapping of addresses that filled the order to amount they filled

+When this order is submitted to CoB, the contract first checks if the order can be filled against existing pending orders.
+If yes, the order will attempt to fill as many orders as it can, with the filled order tokens sent to the respective parties on their respective chains.
+After this is complete, or in the case where there were no pending orders available, a message is broadcasted to the destination chain where they become additional pending orders.

 ### Try it out